Where to Go Apple Picking in NC This Year 2023

 Address: 2075 Pleasant Hill Ave.
 Morganton NC, 28655

-Another great place to consider going apple picking closer to Charolette, NC is Carrigan Farms!
-Located in Mooresville, just North of Charolette, Carrigan farms offers a ton of activities throughout the year including apple picking.
+Another great place to consider going apple picking closer to Charlotte, NC is Carrigan Farms!
+Located in Mooresville, just North of Charlotte, Carrigan Farms offers a ton of activities throughout the year, including apple picking.

 5 generations have been farming the lands since 1902, starting as a cotton and tobacco farm, and now focusing on quality fruits and veggies (strawberries, asparagus, apples, and pumpkins).

-On the bright side, Carrigan Farms plans to have sunflowers through September and their U-pick pumpkins have done great this year.
+Carrigan Farms plans to have sunflowers through September, and their U-pick pumpkins have done great this year.

 You can reserve a ticket online.
 It is a $2 deposit and then $10 per person at the door.